This, I think, begins one of the hardest series of posts for me. Because there’s so much cognitive dissonance happening. And it’s so hard to explain.

 I was holding my breath a little bit after it happened, just kind of waiting for the moment when things would return to normal.

 I was basically walking not just on eggshells, but Faberge egg shells, because I felt things were so delicate – not just because of the assault, but because I was still trying to repair things from the first sexual assault.
 I’d get called out for being “too angry” or “too sensitive” or “crazy.”)
-So, I was trying to be the “perfect” girl.
+So, I was trying to become the “perfect” girl.

 Soon after the (2nd) assault happened, I had potentially one of the biggest days of my life.
 I had my first day as an editor on a freaking Jon Stewart-produced show!
 (How exciting! :-))